jManAscending/DnDHouseRules/README.md

 [Feat Changes](https://github.com/jManAscending/DnDHouseRules#feat-changes)
 [Spell Changes](https://github.com/jManAscending/DnDHouseRules#spell-changes)

-## Quick Actions
-It is possible to use an Action on your turn to use an ability that would normally be a Bonus Action or Reaction, and it is possible to use your Bonus Action on your turn to use an ability that would normally be your Reaction.

-## Preparing Cantrips
-Apart from cantrips that have been selected normally, the cantrip list for each class can be treated as an extension of the class' first level spell list.
-In addition, if you have the Spellcasting or Pact Magic feature, you may swap out one cantrip each time you gain a level in the class that grants it.

 ## Changed Casting Stat
 When you make a spellcasting character, multiclass into a spellcasting class, or otherwise gain the ability to cast spells from a class or feat, you may request for the class' spellcasting ability score to change to a different one, if you can give a solid justification for it.
 For example, you may decide that your warlock gained their power through studying forgotten research of an eldritch entity, and thus uses Intelligence as their casting stat.
 Once you start playing this character as a spellcaster, you may not change their casting stat.

 If you are starting this character from level 1 with a different casting stat, you may change their starting saving proficiencies if they do not normally start with proficiency in saves from their new casting stat.
-All characters must have one proficiency from the 3 more common saves (Dex, Wis, Con) and one proficiency from the 3 less common saves (Int, Cha, Str), so the save proficiency you replace must be in the same group as your new casting stat.
+All characters must have one proficiency from the 3 more common saves (Dex, Wis, Con) and one proficiency from the 3 less common saves (Int, Cha, Str), so the save proficiency you replace must be in the same tier as your new casting stat.

 ## Character Creation
 For your background, you may choose any two skill proficiencies and any two tool/weapon proficiencies or languages.
 As this is a sci-fi/cyberpunk era campaign, background features have a lot of room to be reflavored and changed.
-Many jobs exist now that didn't exist in any normal D&D world, so if you want a completely different homebrew background, just tell the DM what profession you want your character to be trained in, and we can work out what your background feature could be.
-As an example, I have a few homebrew modern-day backgrounds: (link to be added)
+Many jobs exist now that didn't exist in any normal D&D world, so if you want a completely different homebrew background, just tell the DM what profession you want your character to be trained in, and we can work out what your background feature could be, and what equipment you could start with.

 When rolling stats, use 4d6 drop lowest 6 times, and reroll all 6 if the total is less than 70.

 You start with the equipment provided in your class features in addition to the starting wealth listed for your class.
 If you are creating a character higher than level 3, you can also roll extra d4s equal to your proficiency bonus with your starting wealth.
 You may spend starting wealth on whatever equipment you can afford before the first session, and trade out starting equipment for extra starting wealth.

-## Foot/Mounted Chases
-Chases mostly follow normal combat rules, with the following exceptions:
-* The initiative order is set based on relative positions (quarry goes first, followed by pursuers in order)
-* At the end of each round, initiative is reset based on new relative positions
-* At the start of each round, the DM may introduce an obstacle that everyone involved needs to deal with on their turn.
-For examples, see the Chase Complications tables in the DMG.
-* Opportunity Attacks cannot be used
-* During a chase, a creature can use the Dash action freely a number of times equal to 3 + their Constitution modifier.
-After this, each additional Dash requires a DC 10 Con check.
-On a failure, the creature gains 1 level of Exhaustion.
-Levels of Exhaustion gained this way can be removed over a short or long rest.

-A chase ends if one of the following happens:
-* The quarry is Grappled, Restrained, or otherwise prevented from moving by their pursuers
-* The quarry has gained enough distance to be outside the maximum vision range of all pursuers
-* The quarry is out of sight, and takes the Hide action, successfully hiding from their pursuers
-* Either the quarry or all pursuers reach 5 levels of exhaustion
-* Either the quarry or the pursuers purposely stop

-When a chase ends, if normal combat follows, initiative is rolled at the end of the last round of the chase.

-If a creature attempts to run away during normal combat, the chase begins at initiative count 0 after the first pursuer gives chase.
-If the remaining creatures are still fighting each other, initiative count 0 separates the normal combat from the chase.

-## Vehicle Combat
-When combat starts inside a vehicle or between vehicles, the following rules apply:
-* On initiative count 20 (losing ties), the vehicles are respaced depending on their relative speeds and angles.
-Each vehicle has a maximum speed, but the driver may choose to go slower than that for various reasons, chief among them being that vehicles are very hard to control at their actual top speed.
-* If the vehicle is in manual control mode, one creature must use an Action every round to drive the vehicle.
-When doing so, the driver decides what speed the vehicle is going, whether to make a turn, and how to evade any incoming obstacles.
-If an entire round passes with nobody driving, the vehicle swerves and may crash.
-This creature may need to make a skill/tool check each round to control the car in heavy traffic or other adverse conditions, with a DC depending on their speed.
-* If the vehicle is in auopilot mode, the AI will act on initiative count 20, obeying all traffic laws and driving as safely as possible.
-If the autopilot has been hacked, then what happens depends on what the hacker attempts to make the vehicle do.
-A hacker may decide to give the vehicle false information or change its destination, in which case the AI would still act on initiative count 20.
-Alternatively, a hacker could take complete control of the vehicle, in which case the hacker would be considered equivalent to a manual driver.
+When converting money between the PHB rules and the modern setting, 1sp = $1.

 ## Companion Creatures
 If you have a telepathic connection with a companion creature that you control and that creature rolls initiative at the same time as you, that creature does not roll initiative for itself, and instead acts on your turn.

+## Coup De Grace
+If a creature is indefinitely incapacitated and there is no other threat around, any attack from within 5ft that would deal lethal damage to that creature automatically hits, and instantly reduces them to 0 HP.

-## Critical Hits
+## Criticals
-Critical hits deal the maximum damage for the attack, plus another roll of the dice.
-This applies to all dice rolled as part of the attack hitting - even if the dice were added after you hit, or if the target had the opportunity to make a saving throw to avoid half of it (e.g. poisons)
+On attack rolls, Critical Hits deal the maximum damage for the attack, plus another roll of the dice.
+This applies to all dice rolled as part of the attack hitting - even if the target had the opportunity to make a saving throw to avoid half of it (e.g. poisons).

+On saving throws, Critical Successes automatically succeed, and Critical Failures automatically fail.

+On contested ability checks, Critical Successes automatically win, and Critical Failures automatically lose.

+On regular ability checks, criticals mean nothing.

 ## Downed Creatures
 Creatures at 0 HP and Unstable are not fully Unconscious.
 Instead, they are considered Prone and Stunned, meaning they are still somewhat aware of their surroundings and can speak falteringly.
 Creatures at 0 HP and Stable are Unconscious.